owhyy/golang-blog/README.md

 ## Configuration

-See =.env.example= for configuration options
+See `.env.example` for configuration options

 ## Running